 Unconventional Reservoir Geomechanics

-In this course we address a range of topics that affect the recovery of hydrocarbons from extremely low-permeability unconventional oil and gas reservoirs.weniger
+This course covers the geophysical and engineering concepts needed to understand the recovery of hydrocarbons from extremely low permeability unconventional oil and gas reservoirs.weniger

 Hier kannst du der Eggheads Community deine Fragen zu diesem Kurs stellen.
 Auch Kursleiter können mitdiskutieren.